Mingrui-Zhuang/Cooking/README.md

   frameborder="0"
 ></iframe>

 The observed KS statistic is 0.1641, with p-value  0.012.
 This is a low p-value below the common significance threshold (0.05), meaning that only 1.2% of the KS statistics from the permuted datasets are greater than or equal to the observed KS statistic.
-We **Reject** the null hypothesis, and conclude that the missingness in the description column is not random with respect to n_ingredients.
+We **reject** the null hypothesis, and conclude that the missingness in the description column is not random with respect to n_ingredients.
 There maybe a possible systematic relationship between the number of ingredients in a recipe and whether its description is missing.

 <iframe
   src="assets/Missing_4.html"